oven-sh/bun/docs/api/fetch.md

 This is sort of like `<link rel="preconnect">` in HTML.

+This feature is not implemented on Windows yet.
+If you're interested in using this feature on Windows, please file an issue and we can implement support for it on Windows.

 ### Connection pooling & HTTP keep-alive

 Bun automatically reuses connections to the same host.
 This is known as connection pooling.
 This can significantly reduce the time it takes to establish a connection.
 You don't need to do anything to enable this; it's automatic.